Rating valuations 2017

 Council and Opteon have detailed records of each property.
 Those records are kept up to date by property inspections for building consents, subdivisions and sales analysis.

-Opteon will make a detailed review of all relevant sales to ensure that the new values fairly represent the market as at 1 July 2017.
+Opteon made a detailed review of all relevant sales to ensure that the new values fairly represent the market as at 1 July 2017.

 Valuing your property